Frequently Asked Questions

 How Payment Works at Lymph-A-Hand

-Lymph-A-Hand is a cash-based practice, which means we do not bill insurance directly.
-This model allows us to give you the focused, high-quality care you deserve—without the limitations often imposed by insurance plans.
+Lymph-A-Hand is a primarily cash-based practice.
+This allows us to provide focused, individualized care without the time restrictions and treatment limitations often imposed by insurance plans.

 -